seandewar/memetendo-unsafe-boy-advance/README.md

 ![Pokemon FireRed screenshot](media/pokemon-firered.png)
 ![OpenLara screenshot](media/openlara.png)

-It's able to play some games!
+It's able to play some games, and has audio support!

 As for tests, it currently passes:
 - [FuzzARM](https://github.com/DenSinH/FuzzARM).